emilyvertosick/Statistics-Course/docs/01-week1.md

 Since 0 = man and 1 = woman based on the variable label (see the first row of the table), this means that there were 181 men in the 386 patients and that they constituted 47% of the population.

 The `tbl_summary` function can also be used for two-way tables.
 The `select` function is used to select both variables of interest, and the name of the column variable is specified in the `by` statement.
 As you can see, this table is much clearer, as well as nicer looking, than the table created by the `table` function.
+It also includes information on the missing (NA) values, which are excluded when using the `table` function.

 ```r